contributte/datagrid/.docs/actions.md

 	};
 ```

-You treat `ActionCallback` same as `Action`, except for some arguments passed to the `DataGrid::addActionCallback` method.
+You treat `ActionCallback` same as `Action`, except for some arguments passed to the `Datagrid::addActionCallback` method.

 ## Toolbar button